LuckeeDev/csl/apps/docs/docs/setup/congratulations.md

 # Congratulations!

-You have a full set up to start working on CSL.
-You can launc the project with the following command:
+You are ready to start working on CSL.
+You can launch the project with the following command:

 ```
 yarn dev web